How do travel bloggers make money?

-How do travel bloggers make money?
-How can you afford to travel full-time?
-What's a professional travel blogger?
-How can I do it?
-Seriously can you tell me how?
-Yes!
 This article will tell you exactly how to start a travel blog and get started monetizing it.

-I've been a successful travel blogger for a little while now, so I'm going to tell you how I started.
-It would take forever for me to get into every detail, so let's go with the basic steps on how to get going, along with all the things I wish someone had told me when I was beginning.
+Let's begin with the basic steps on exactly how to get yourself started, along with all the things I wish someone had told me when I was starting!

 "The way to get started is to quit talking and begin doing."

 so you want to be a travel blogger?